BuddyForms/BuddyForms-Custom-Login/readme.txt

 == Changelog ==

+= 1.1.1 21.
+Nov.
+2018 =
+* Added one extra check to make sure also pages with child pages or endpoints are recognised

 = 1.1 20.
 Nov.
 2018 =
-* Add 3 new options to enable a private site or network ** Redirect logged off users to a login and create a private site or network ** Select public Accessible Pages
+* Added 3 new options to enable a private site or network ** Redirect logged off users to a login and create a private site or network ** Select public Accessible Pages
 ** Select public Accessible Post Types